lorenzo-gram/Spectrum-convolution-and-plotting-from-gaussian-output/README.md

 # Spectrum-convolution-and-plotting-from-gaussian-output

 This python code is useful to plot the result of a tddft calculation performed by Gaussian.
 It works with either one output file or more output files.
-In both cases, the script will plot a gaussian function around each excitation (whose intensity is proportional to the oscillator strength in case of absorption and proportional to the [oscillator strength]*[emission wavelength] in the case of the emission) energy and sum up all the gaussian functions.
+In both cases, the script will plot a gaussian function around each excitation (whose intensity is proportional to the oscillator strength in case of absorption and proportional to the [oscillator strength]*[emission wavelength]^2 in the case of the emission) energy and sum up all the gaussian functions.
 If more than one output files are provided, it will perform a convolution of the spectra (simply summing up the spectra from each output file).

 ## How to launch the code?